 Change default passwords

-As with all things connected, IoT devices have passwords.
-Just as you would not have a smartphone using a default password, hopefully, changing all passwords before connecting a device to your network will increase IoT security.
+As with all things connected, IoT devices must have passwords.
+Just as you would not have a smartphone using a default password, changing all passwords before connecting your device to a network will increase IoT security.

 Following standard protocol with multi-factor authentication and stronger passphrases will create IoT security that is more difficult to breach.